 The Logitech G333 are wired headphones and aren't suitable for wireless gaming.

-The Logitech G333 are decent for wired gaming.
+The Logitech G333 are acceptable for wired gaming.
 They come with a few different tip size options and should be comfortable enough to wear for long gaming sessions.
 The in-line mic has a decent recording quality but struggles to separate your voice from loud background noise, so they're most suitable for gaming at home in a fairly quiet room.
 Their bass-heavy sound profile emphasizes sound effects in games, but other elements, like voices, may seem a bit pushed-back and dark.
+Unfortunately, they have high latency when connected via USB-C to PCs.

 The Logitech G333 are sleek-looking wired in-ear headphones with brightly-colored silicone tips.
 They come in a few different color schemes.
 We purchased the black G333 model with blue tips, but you can also buy them in white/violet and purple/yellow.
 There's also a League of Legends K/DA variant, which have a white and blue color scheme.